jonas-johansson/UnityAI/README.md

 #### Attempt 3: JSON
 I looked at representing the behavior tree in JSON, but the hierarchy became very deep and the vertical span was far too high.

-#### Attempt 4: Custom scripting language
+#### Attempt 4: Custom Scripting Language
-I settled for a simple scripting language where tabs represent the nodes' hierarchical relationship, and I steered away from characters like [](){}<>; etc to make it as airy as possible.
+I settled for a simple scripting language where tabs represent the nodes' hierarchical relationship, and I steered away from characters like (){}<>; etc to make it as airy as possible.

+## Extending

+Simply create a new class and inherit from BehaviorTree.Node.
+Override one or all of the OnStart, OnUpdate, and OnStop methods to perform your work and report your status.

+Custom nodes are automatically discovered using reflection.

+Public fields of type int, float or string are automatically filled in with configuration data.